nguy/artview/docs/source/script_tutorial.rst

         # start program
         app.exec_() # lock until all windows are closed

-    So the whole question is about what to do between those line.
-The most simple thing you can do is start a single :py:class:`~artview.core.core.Component` (or plugin), for instance
+    So what to do between those line?
+    The simplest thing you can do is start a single instance :py:class:`~artview.core.core.Component` (or plugin), for instance
     :py:class:`~artview.components.Menu`: